Buckwheat Flour Cookies (Soft, Chewy, and Delicious)

 Raw cookie dough pressed into circles on a sheet pan.

-Bake at 375 degrees Fahrenheit for 10 minutes.
-Be sure to let the cookies cool to room temperature before serving.
+Bake for 10 minutes, then let the cookies cool to room temperature before serving.

 Optional Topping

-Once the cookies have cooled completely, you can dress them up with a drizzle of melted dairy-free dark chocolate if you like.
-Then place them in the fridge for at least 30 minutes so the chocolate can harden before serving.
+Once the cookies have cooled completely, you can dress them up with a drizzle of melted dark chocolate if you like.
+Then place them in the fridge for at least 30 minutes or until the chocolate has hardened.

 Cookies drizzled with chocolate on a sheet pan.